The Virtual Museum

 By the 1980s, it was clear that the family camp concept was on its way out.
 The cabins were more likely to be used by staff during Bull Crew than to get much use during the summer.
 Still, cabin reservations were included dutifully in every Leaders' Guide.
 Thus, a major part of the 1994 Captial Development Campaign was converting Camp Murrey into Cubworld.
 As Nashville's Gaylord was a major contributor to this new endeavor (rumors had his contribution as upwards of $500,000), the new camp became Gaylord Cubworld--a camp not dedicated to families, but to Cub Scouts.

 Cubworld was the end of Camp Murrey.
 While the cabins stayed, the showerhouses were torn down and completely rebuilt.
 The four man platforms were all removed as was their access to electricity.
-The dining hall remained, but was completely renovated.
+The dining hall remained, but was completely renovated and enlarged.